-*It is a requirement by the Central Provident Fund Board (CPFB) (Housing > Public Housing Scheme > FAQ > Refund of CPF withdrawn for housing) that if any existing owners wish to withdraw their ownership from the existing flat, the CPF monies used by the outgoing owner to pay for the flat must be refunded in full to their CPF account with accrued interest.
+*It is a requirement by the Central Provident Fund Board (CPFB) (Home ownership > How much do you need to refund into your CPF?) that if any current owners wish to withdraw their ownership from the existing flat, the CPF monies used by the outgoing owner to pay for the flat must be refunded in full to their CPF account with accrued interest.

-@A valuation fee is payable by proposed owner(s) who are obtaining an HDB mortgage loan for the transfer of flats bought on the open market.
-The market valuation is required to determine the maximum loan quantum that can be granted and CPF monies that can be used for the flat transfer.
+@A valuation fee is payable by proposed owner(s) who are obtaining an HDB mortgage loan to take over a resale flat.
+The market valuation is required to determine the maximum loan quantum that can be granted and CPF monies that can be used for the ownership change.

 A mortgage loan is required if:

-If a mortgage loan is required, the proposed owner(s) can choose to obtain an HDB loan# (if eligible) or a bank loan% to effect the transfer of flat ownership.
+If a mortgage loan is required, the proposed owner(s) can choose to obtain a loan from HDB #(if eligible) or from a financial institution% to take over the flat ownership.

 The amount of HDB loan granted is subject to the following:

-If the amount of loan granted is insufficient to cover the amount of monies required (in Step 3), proposed owners may need to raise funds for the shortfall.
+If the amount of loan granted is insufficient to cover the amount of monies required proposed owners may need to raise funds for the shortfall.

-Proposed owners can apply for the HDB Loan Eligibility (HLE) letter which will provide the following information:
+Proposed owners can apply for the HDB Loan letter which will provide the following information:

-Existing and proposed owners (including their spouses) are required to settle any payments owed to HDB before applying for the transfer of flat ownership, such as:
+Current and proposed owners (including their spouses) are required to settle any payments owed to HDB before applying for the change in flat ownership, such as:

-HDB reserves the right to reject or cancel any application for transfer of flat ownership if payment for the outstanding amounts is not made.
+HDB reserves the right to reject or cancel any application for the change in flat ownership if payment for the outstanding amounts is not made.

-As a transfer of flat ownership is a conveyancing transaction, existing and proposed owners would need to engage the service of lawyers for the following:
+As a change in flat ownership is a conveyancing transaction, current and proposed owners would need to engage the service of lawyers for the following: